KenyC/Exh/README.md

 # Exh

-You can find a Jupyter notebook tutorial in the main folder to get a head-start for using the library.
+You can find a Jupyter notebook tutorial in the main folder to get a headstart for using the library.

 ## Features